-Students develop solutions for project using a variety of languages including Python, SQL, HTML and Action Script.
+Students do not require any prior ICT skills or knowledge to engage with the content taught in this subject.
+Learning in Digital Technologies focuses on developing understanding and skills in computational thinking.
+Students develop solutions for projects using a variety of languages including Python, SQL, HTML and Action Script.
 Students progressively become more skilled at identifying the steps involved in planning solutions and developing detailed plans that are mindful of risks and sustainability requirements.
-Students will consider how human interaction with networked systems introduces complexities surrounding access to, and the security and privacy of, data of various types.